Institute for Biological Research, Weizmann to collaborate on coronavirus

-The Institute for Biological Research, an Israeli government research institute specializing in biology, medicinal chemistry and environmental science, and the Weizmann Institute of Science have signed on April 19 a memorandum of understanding (MOU) to work together on fighting the ongoing coronavirus pandemic, according to a press release from the research institutes.
+The Institute for Biological Research, an Israeli government research institute specializing in biology, medicinal chemistry and environmental science, and the Weizmann Institute of Science signed a memorandum of understanding (MOU) to work together on fighting the ongoing coronavirus pandemic.

-The two research institutes, located in central Israel, are seeking a medical solution to the coronavirus pandemic.
+The two research institutes, located in central Israel, are seeking a medical solution to the coronavirus pandemic, a release explained.

 The Institute for Biological Research conducts studies in a diverse array of hard science fields, including medical diagnostic techniques, mechanisms of pathogenic diseases, vaccines and pharmaceuticals and process biotechnology.

-Prof. Shmuel Shapiro, the Institute for Biological Research’s Director General, and the Weizmann Institute of Science’s Vice President for Technology Transfer, Prof. Irit Sagi, both commended the the signing of the MOU, saying that it is an important milestone among existing joint activities between the two institutions.
+Institute director-general Prof. Shmuel Shapiro and Weizmann vice president of technology Prof. Irit Sagi both commended the the signing of the MOU, which was shared with the public on April 19, saying that it is an important milestone among existing joint activities between the two institutions.